reactos/rapps-db/README.md

 Each program entry consists of a text file formatted with an INI-like syntax.

-They must be:
+They must be encoded in UTF-8 without BOM (Byte Order Mask) in this repository.
-Encoded in `UTF-16 LE (Little Endian)` or characters out of the ANSI range will display broken.
+However, when you are testing a new entry file with RAPPS in ReactOS or Windows, they are stored in UTF-16 LE (Little Endian) encoding in the `rapps` folder on disk - otherwise characters out of the ANSI range will display broken.
 **Note:** some editors like Notepad++ call this format `UCS-2 Little Endian.`